Follow our Highland whisky trail

 4. Balblair Distillery

-Just east from here, nestled deep in Ross-shire, Balblair Distillery slowly crafts and matures its whiskies in traditional dunnage warehouses on earthen floors.
+Nestled deep in Ross-shire, Balblair Distillery slowly crafts and matures its whiskies in traditional dunnage warehouses on earthen floors.
 Balblair runs three distillery tours, which give an insight into whisky-making at the distillery and include a tasting.
-Choose from the Classic Tour, the Signature Tour and the Definitive Tour.
+Choose from the Discovery Tour, the Essence Tour and the Definitive Tour.
 Book a tour.

 5. Pulteney Distillery